tc39/proposal-regexp-v-flag/README.md

 - First, we limit this new functionality to regular expressions with the `u` (Unicode) flag.
 - Second, we limit the new syntax to a new escape sequence such as `\UnicodeSet{…}`.
+  (We have not yet settled on exactly which syntax to use.)

 This addresses all back-compat concerns because `\U` throws in Unicode regular expressions (but it doesn’t in non-Unicode mode, which is why we can’t support non-Unicode mode).
 Banning the use of unknown escape sequences in `u` RegExps was [a conscious choice](https://web.archive.org/web/20141214085510/https://bugs.ecmascript.org/show_bug.cgi?id=3157), made to enable exactly this kind of scenario.